NATO nations and partners exercise Crisis Operations and Planning

 Steadfast Pinnacle is geared towards higher-level commanders.
 The training

-emphasizes NATO's goal to strengthen partnerships and showcase participating
+emphasises NATO's goal to strengthen partnerships and showcase participating

 nation's abilities to adapt during real-world crises involving simulated